Six Men Getting Sick

 Samuel M.V.
 Hamilton Building

-Now, you can experience Six Men Getting Sick as Lynch originally envisioned it.
+Now, you can see Six Men Getting Sick in person, as Lynch intended.
 Visit the lower level of the Hamilton Building at PAFA to witness this rare piece of film history—where one of cinema’s most enigmatic storytellers first brought his vision to life.

 Featured image: David Lynch, Six Men Getting Sick, 1967.
 Fiberglass, resin, acrylic, and graphite with Masonite panel; projection, 71 5/8 x 82 3/4 x 10 in.
 (181.9275 x 210.185 x 25.4 cm).
 Museum Purchase, 2014.44. © artist or artist’s estate.